MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/embedding-generation/index.md

 ---

-## Using embedding generation services
+## Using text embedding generation services

-All embedding generation services implement the `ITextEmbeddingGenerationService` which has a single method `GenerateEmbeddingsAsync` that can generate `ReadOnlyMemory<float>` vectors from provided `string` values.
+All text embedding generation services implement the `ITextEmbeddingGenerationService` which has a single method `GenerateEmbeddingsAsync` that can generate `ReadOnlyMemory<float>` vectors from provided `string` values.
 An extension method `GenerateEmbeddingAsync` is also available for single value versions of the same action.